AbrahamMdez/HTML_CSS_responsiveWeb/README.md

 - FLEXBOX
 - JAVASCRIPT

-There is a github pages where you can by yourself wath what I did, I hope that you enjoy as I did doing this proyect.
+There is a github pages where you can watch by yourself what I did, I hope that you enjoy as I did doing this proyect.